Diamond Necklace (film): Plot

 Dr. Arun Kumar is a young oncologist based in Dubai.
 He lives off of credit cards, drives luxurious cars, and enjoys life to the hilt without worrying about the future.
 The risk of credit card debt is revealed when his car is towed by his creditors.

 The film also focuses on his relationship with the people around him.
 Dr. Savithri Akka, his boss in the hospital, spoils him with sisterly affection.
 Lakshmi, a newly recruited Tamil nurse in his department, is the first girl Arun is seriously smitten by.
 Lakshmi has come to Dubai to fulfill her mother's dream of building a hospital in their village, as her father died due to lack of proper treatment.
 Arun and Lakshmi secretly start dating and end up consummating their relationship.

-Meanwhile, Maya, a relative of Savithri, a fashion designer based in the UK and Paris and now settled in Dubai, wants to start her own boutique in Dubai.
+Meanwhile, Maya, a relative of Savithri, a fashion designer formerly based in the UK and France and now settled in Dubai, wants to start her own boutique in Dubai.
 Maya is engaged to Deepak, who is in France.
 Maya is diagnosed with cancer and treated by Savithri.
 Deepak leaves her due to her illness, leaving Maya depressed.
-While moving Maya's belongings to the ward, Arun notices a diamond necklace worth ₹70 lakhs.
+While moving Maya's belongings to the ward, Arun notices a diamond necklace worth ₹7 million.

 One day, Venu, a laborer from his town in Kerala, informs Arun that his mother is not well.
 Arun cannot leave the country due to his creditors.
-He gets to meet Narayana Menon, who also happens to be from his place.
+He gets to meet Narayana Menon, who also happens to be from the same town.
 Through Narayanan's influence, Arun is granted permission to leave the country.
 When he arrives in India, he is tricked into marrying Narayanan's niece, Rajasree.
-Rajasree is a typical "village" girl who has no clue about city life.
+Rajasree is a typical village girl who has no clue about city life.

 When he returns, he learns that his friend's family has returned and he can no longer stay with him.
-He searches for a space but finds that he lacks the funds to pay the advance.
+He searches for a space but finds that he lacks the funds to pay the advance for rented accommodation.
 He moves to the labor camp where Venu is staying.
 Lakshmi learns that Arun is married and puts an end to their relationship.
 He ends up staying with Maya, who is searching for a person to share her spacious flat.
 Arun and Maya develop a liking for each other.
 Maya is unaware of the fact that Arun is married.
 Savithri forces Arun to vacate Maya's flat and bring Rajasree to Dubai.
 Arun vacates Maya's flat, brings his wife to Dubai, and the couple starts staying together.